-Unfortunately, we cannot change the past, but we can learn new ways and strategies to deal with those experiences allowing us to create a brighter future.
-Often small changes can create significant improvements, and CBT can provide many tools to implement change.
+Unfortunately, we cannot change the past, but we can learn new ways and strategies to deal with those experiences and how they impact upon us now.
+Often small changes can create unexpected significant improvements.
+CBT can provide many tools to implement change.
 It also provides you with the knowledge, resources, and skills to become your own future therapist so learning can be generalised across other areas of your life.

 Below are just a few of the common issues that the National Institute for Health and Care Excellence (NICE) recommend CBT be used to treat :